 A Beginner’s Guide to In-Floor Heat

-In-floor radiant heat is a simple, economical way to warm any floor and provide years of comfort in all climates.
-Achieve a warm spa-like feeling without significantly increasing your monthly bill.
+In-floor radiant heat is the perfect way to create a luxurious, spa-like feel in your home that will provide years of comfort in all climates.
+Our premium selection of SunTouch products offers everything you need to warm up your space without significantly increasing your monthly bill.
 You can effortlessly run the system through a programmable thermostat ensuring you get the benefit of in-floor heat when you’re home while being able to save money when you’re not.
 Learn the basics about in-floor heat and what installation method might be right for you!

 - Tile holds ambient temperatures; it is a great conductor for heat, giving the area a warmer feel

 - It eliminates the need for rugs or slippers

 - It increases the investment value of a home as a premium add-on that provides years of luxury

 - It creates a cozier home environment that “softens” tile as a flooring surface

 What To Consider

 What do you want your in-floor heat to do for you?

 The spacing of the heat cable determines the way your in-heat works and feels.
 Tighter spacing of the heat cable warms the floor up quickly and creates more radiant heat, while wider spacing offers a gentle warmth that can be enjoyed even with the air conditioner running at the height of summer.